Keith Courage in Alpha Zones: Underworld gameplay

 Transporting to the underworld places Keith in the Nova Suit, a suit of armor that grants him extra hearts on his health bar and a better sword depending on what was purchased in the overworld.
 Additionally, Keith is now able to use the "bolt bombs."
 When used, bolt bombs are similar to bullets that are fired in the eight cardinal directions depending on how many are left.

+Reception

+Keith Courage in Alpha Zones garnered mixed reviews from critics.